CUTR-at-USF/gtfs-realtime-validator/README.md

 ## Quick start

-*Please note that this project is still under active development and is in an early alpha state.
-It has a limited number of rules and the user interface to view warnings/errors is still under development.*
+*Please note that this project is still under active development and is in an early alpha state.*

 1. Install [Java Development Kit (JDK) 1.8 or higher](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html)
 2. Download the latest alpha build: